Gayathri-Janagiraman/QueueFlow/README.md

 ## 📄 License

-This project is licensed under the MIT License.
+This project is developed for educational and portfolio purposes.

 ---